Introduction

 - Resource Exposure

-- Infrastructure Modificationº
+- Infrastructure Modification

 - Data Exfiltration

-CloudMapper helps you analyze your Amazon Web Services (AWS) environments (using python)
+CloudMapper helps you analyze your Amazon Web Services (AWS) environments (using Python)

-Is it popular?: On github: Watch 29; Fork 143; Stars 1.6K
+Is it popular?: On GitHub: Watch 29; Fork 143; Stars 1.6K

 Recently updated?
 Yes.
 Last commit 3 days ago (347 commits in total)